-If you agree to join the study, we need your permission to use tissue left over from the biopsy you had to diagnose your breast cancer.
+This left over tissue will allow researchers to study whether the drugs we are testing cause changes to cancer cells.

 When you have breast surgery the rest of the breast cancer will be removed.
-Further samples from breast cancer tissue removed at surgery are needed for the POETIC study.
+Further samples from this tissue are needed for the POETIC study whilst you are undergoing surgery.
+These samples are essential.

-Your hospital will send these tissue samples to the Academic Biochemistry Department at the Royal Marsden Hospital in London.
+Your hospital will send samples of the tissue taken when you join the study, and also tissue taken at surgery, to the Academic Biochemistry Department at the Royal Marsden Hospital in London.
 There, researchers will compare the breast cancer tissue samples to measure any changes in the breast cancer cells during the time that elapses between taking each of these samples.
 They will also compare the changes in tissue donated by patients who had an aromatase inhibitor with any changes in the tissue donated by patients who did not.